CS2103JAN2017-T11-B3/addressbook-level4/docs/UserGuide.md

   * `find 1`<br>
   Returns tasks with a priority of 1 (i.e. a HIGH priority).

 ### 2.5.1.
-Finding an instance of a recurring task
+Finding an instance of a reccuring task
   > * Execute 'find' with the same syntax as above
   > * However, only one instance will show up in the list after executing 'list'
   > * The instance in 'list' will be updated to match the parameters after executing a valid 'find'